 Visiting Nashville doesn't have to cost an arm and a leg.
-In fact, the Music City has plenty of free things to offer visitors too.
+In fact, the Music City has plenty of free things to offer visitors too as well as fun nearby day trips.
 So if you're looking for ways to enjoy your stay there, without spending a lot of money, these are the very best activities that you can do that won't cost you a dime.

 Visit the Parthenon in Centennial Park

 Did you know that Nashville has an exact replica of the Parthenon, the famous Greek temple that was originally built more than 2400 years ago?
 The modern-day version even includes the famous statue of the goddess Athena, who the ancient temple was created to honor.
 Nashville's Parthenon was built in 1897 to celebrate the Centennial Expo that took place that year.
 Naturally, the building is located in the city's Centennial Park, which is well worth a visit in its own right.

 Enjoy a Symphony in the Park

 Nashville is well known for being the home of country music, but it has a fantastic classical symphony as well.
 Each summer, that symphony heads outdoors to local parks to play a series of free concerts.
 These Community Concerts are always fun and are usually offered several times a week.
 The score is always rousing and energetic, providing yet another excuse to head outside to enjoy warm Tennessee evenings.

 Get a History Lesson at the Tennessee State Museum